 There is no off-street parking provided at 1355 Sansome.
-There are several commercial parking lots around the school site.
-Since the vast majority of students are international very few own a car and instead commute to classes via public transport.
-The location is very well served by public transport and students have use of a private shuttle bus service provide by the landlord for all tenants of Levi's Plaza.
+However, there are several commercial parking lots around the school site.
+Since the vast majority of students are international very few own a car and instead commute to classes via public transportion or walking.
+Of the current student population of 249 students, only 14 students (6%) own a car.
+Of those 14 students only 2 students report that they drive to school on a regular basis.
+Hult would expect the percentage of students that own cars to stay in that same range as the school population increases.